Mungo is an erect, annual herb branching

 cuisine, in salads or boiled, in soups or stews.

-The seeds, boiled or raw, used in poultices.
+- The seeds, boiled or raw, used in maturative poultices.

-Roots are thought to be narcotic, used for bone pains.
+- Roots considered narcotic, used for bone pains.

-Seeds, internally and externally, used for rheumatism and a variety
+- In India, seeds are used, internally and externally, for paralysis, rheumatism and a variety

 of nervous system ailments.